Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Literature Review

 \subsubsection{Secondary Spectrum Trading in Pure Spectrum Markets.}

 Recent years have witnessed a growing body of literature on the economic analysis (in particular the incentive issues) of DSA (see, e.g., \cite{spectrum-trading2,Weiss}).
 Market-driven \emph{secondary spectrum trading} is a promising paradigm to address the incentive issue and achieve high spectrum efficiency in DSA.
-The literature on secondary spectrum trading often considers \emph{Pricing}, \emph{Contract}, and \emph{Auction}.
+The literature on secondary spectrum trading often considers \emph{pricing}, \emph{contract}, and \emph{auction}.
 Pricing and Contract are generally adopted by the \emph{futures market}, wherein sellers and buyers enter into certain agreements, specifying the price, quality and demand in advance.
 In particular, Pricing is often used under information symmetry, where sellers and buyers possess the same market information (e.g., utility and quality) or hold the same degree of uncertainty about the market information (see, e.g., \cite{pricing1,pricing4,pricing5}).
 Contract has been widely used in supply chain models, with a main focus on the supply chain coordination (see \cite{kok}~for a comprehensive survey).
 Contract is effective in a market under information asymmetry, where sellers and buyers possess different information.
 The seller (or buyer) can offer a selling (purchasing) contract to extract the buyer surplus (seller surplus) as much as possible (see, e.g., \cite{gao1,duan,contract2}).
 In contrast to Pricing and Contracts, {Auctions} are one of the most common mechanisms used by the \emph{spot market}, wherein buyers compete to obtain commodities by offering different bids.
 Auctions are particularly suitable for the information asymmetry scenario.
-With a well-designed auction, buyers (bidders) have the incentive to bid for the resource in a truthful manner, and the seller can allocate the resource efficiently without knowing the buyers' private information in advance (see, e.g., \cite{JianweiHuang,lixy,SorabhGandhi,WangXuXu2010,eBay,TRUST}).

-\yyy{However, the above work considers the secondary spectrum trading in a pure spectrum market (i.e., either spot or futures market).
+With a well-designed auction, buyers (bidders) have the incentive to bid for the resource in a truthful manner, and the seller can allocate the resource efficiently without knowing the buyers' private information in advance (see, e.g., \cite{JianweiHuang,lixy,SorabhGandhi,WangXuXu2010,eBay,TRUST}). \yyy{However, the above work considers the secondary spectrum trading in a pure spectrum market (i.e., either spot or futures market).
 Instead, our setup incorporates the short-term secondary spectrum trading in a \emph{hybrid} spectrum market.}